dndoja/whisper/README.md

 ## Pitch

-Whisper is a top down turn based game.
-You play as the Divine Shadow and the goal is to stop The Emperor from reaching immortality.
+Whisper is a turn based game puzzle game focused on emotional manipulation and trickery.
+You play as a celestial being trying to prevent the mortal races from discovering the secret of immortality.

 ## Lore